bheisler/blog-hugo-source/content/post/recipe-manager-part-3-parsing-and-more-druid.md

 ### Conclusion

 OK, so it wasn't that much shorter.
 I hope you found this interesting!
-I'm starting to think that weekly is a bit too much for these posts so I think I'll go for every two weeks for the next one.
+I'm starting to think that weekly is a bit too much for these posts so I think I'll go for every two weeks for the [next one].
 See you then!

+[next one]: /post/recipe-manager-part-4-async-std-and-even-more-druid/